SAP/ui5-webcomponents/docs/dev/Creating UI5 Web Components Packages.md

 	module.exports = result;
 	```

-	In this example, what we did was simply replace one option in the configuration object to disable "headless" mode
+	In this example, what we did was simply replace one option in the configuration object to disable `headless` mode
 	so that we can use `browser.debug()` in our `*.spec.js` files.
+For more on testing, see [Testing Web Components](./Testing%20Web%20Components.md).

 ### The `src/` directory